hefroehl/robis-1/README.md

 # robis

-R package for retrieving data from the OBIS Web Services (under development)
+R package for retrieving data from the OBIS Web Services

 ## Install